sourcefuse/terraform-aws-arc-dms/README.md

 ## Usage

-To see a Client VPN example, check out the [main.tf](https://github.com/sourcefuse/terraform-aws-arc-vpn/blob/main/examples/client-vpn/main.tf) file in the example folder.
+To see a DMS example, check out the [main.tf](https://github.com/sourcefuse/terraform-aws-arc-dms/tree/main/examples/main.tf) file in the example folder.

 ```tcl
 module "aws_dms" {